 If you have flood damage, you may need to replace receptacles, switches, circuit breakers, and possibly wiring.
 Replacing only receptacles, snap switches, and individual circuit breakers does not require a permit and inspection.
-If you need to change any wiring or other equipment, you will need a normal permit which will cover all the electrical work you do.
+If you need to change any wiring or other equipment, and you are doing the work yourself, you will need a normal permit which will cover all the electrical work you do.
+If you hire a licensed electrical contractor, they are responsible for permits for their work.
+No one can perform work under another's permit.